kiphon/Project-init/README.md

 # Project-init
-This is a projet initiation fo creatin an online website
+This is a projet initiation to creating an online website